tera-private-mods/fps-utils/README.md

   - [Suggestions](#suggestions)
   - [Credits](#credits)

-## Big Note
+## BIG Note
-FPS-Utils has received a facelift, several features have changed, fixed or removed entirely, so please read the readme!
+FPS-Utils now comes with [badGUI support](https://github.com/codeagon/badGui), I highly recommend downloading it for additional functionality and ease of use.
+This update also adds a few new commands as well as fixing a couple of bugs.

 ## Installation
-***Note***: *If you're using [Caali's proxy](https://discord.gg/maqBmJV) fps-utils will be automatically updated and already installed so will not need to do the following.*
+***Note***: *If you're using [Caali's proxy](https://discord.gg/maqBmJV) fps-utils will be automatically updated and already installed so you will not need to do the following.*
 * put the script folder "fps-utils" into bin/node_modules
 * Log the game using the proxy.